How To Use

 Create your first Block Area

 Block Areas are used to define where blocks can be placed in your templates.
-Use the <block-area>
+Use the <block-area> tag helper to define block areas in your templates.

 Example: